p0mvn/pir/lattice-crypto.md

 Lattice-based crytography is a type of cryptography that uses lattices as the underlying mathematical structure.

-Latest post-quantum encryption schemes are based on lattice-based cryptography.
+Latest post-quantum encryption schemes are based on lattice hardness assumptions.
 In turn, PIR protocols are based on these encryption schemes.

 ## Short Integer Solutions (SIS) Problem